Guidance

 In a nutshell, this means

 2. then the bare facts should be described – without interpretation.
+The way the camera sees and hears it.
+Gladly using concrete situations and examples.

 Sometimes such attempts at solutions don’t work.
 There can be various reasons for this: On the one hand, the manager may have too little experience in resolving conflicts or the employees in dispute may have the impression that the manager is taking sides.
 Sometimes a conflict is already too far gone.
 It is advisable to seek external help here.